 As U.S. ambassador to Denmark during the 1980s, John L. Loeb, Jr. expressed his admiration for his host nation through a remarkable collection of 19th century Danish art.
 The works span expansive landscapes, intimate domestic interiors, and seascapes bathed in Nordic light, as well as vivid portraits and scenes of daily life in the capital and countryside.
 It is within this grand survey that Ambassador Loeb recalls how Denmark's essence revealed itself to him, completely and quietly, through the eyes of its artists, and how, in the decades since, the country and its Golden Age continue to inspire reflection.
-Read our full interview with Ambassador Loeb below, and browse the full complement of works from the collection in our Modern & Contemporary Art Evening and Morning sales this May in New York.
+Read our full interview with Ambassador Loeb below, and browse the full complement of works in The Collection of Ambassador John L. Loeb, Jr.: Online Auction.

 Jeremiah Evarts: When you first arrived in Copenhagen and walked the halls of Rydhave, what did you feel in those quiet evenings?